Graff pulls Hong Kong IPO, latest victim of weak markets

 The value of IPOs pulled in Asia ex-Japan has jumped to $7.7 billion so far in 2012 from 46 planned offerings, up from $5.8 billion, according to Thomson Reuters data.
 Hong Kong accounted for most of the scrapped deals.

-Graff, which had planned to raise capital to help build a bigger Asian business centering on China, pulled its IPO as European and U.S. markets tumbled more than 1 percent on Wednesday.
-Asian shares followed suit on Thursday, with an MSCI pan-Asia index falling 1.6 percent. <MKTS/GLOB>
+Graff, which had planned to raise capital to help build a bigger Asian business centering on China, pulled its IPO as European and U.S. markets tumbled more than 1 percent on Wednesday on fears over the euro zone..

 Rival Tiffany & Co (TIF.N) had added to the pressure, cutting its sales forecast last week and blaming slower demand from key markets such as China.